1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 This guide details the use of DELIMITER

-to create MySQL functions on Cloud Server Infomaniak.
+to create MySQL functions on Serveur Cloud Infomaniak.

 Preamble

-- The correct use of delimiters is essential to avoid syntax errors that may occur due to the presence of several SQL instructions in a single function or procedure definition.
+- The correct use of delimiters is essential to avoid syntax errors that can occur due to the presence of multiple SQL statements in a single function or procedure definition.

 Understanding the Delimiter